faybrink/faybrink.github.io/README.md

 I am also on a mission to help people grow their wealth through real estate and protect their legacy for generations to come.

 Current Work 💻
-Houston New Construction Site Rep for Clay Residential and Solo Realtor for Blair Realty Group
+Houston New Construction Site Rep for Clay Residential and Solo Realtor for Blair Realty Group, Proud Founder and Brand Creator of Renaissance Premier Realty Group LLC

 A personal GitHub Pages project focused on simplifying the Houston new construction market through guides, community insights, and buyer education.